 These divisions have remained within Nigerian society, intermittently causing outbreaks of deadly violence.
 Despite Nigeria's enormous oil reserves, its population is poor, collective victims of rampant corruption.

-But at 50, and with an election just around the corner, can this country finally fulfill its potential and become the biggest African success story?
+But at 50, can this country finally fulfill its potential and become the biggest African success story?